daniil-konovalenko/wikisearch/README.md

 ## wikisearch

-This script searches the pages in the haitan creole Wikipedia which have the biggest number of tables.
+This script searches the pages of the haitan creole Wikipedia which have the maximum number of tables.

 ##Installation
 clone with --recursive flag